IvanMed1002/IDS-IPSwithLimaCharlie/README.md

 - <b>Generate C2 payload<b/>

 1. Log into SSH from host machine.<br/>
 a.
-Log in as root and launch Sliver server.<br/>
+Login as root and launch Sliver server.<br/>
 c.
 Generate our first C2 session payload (within the Sliver shell above).
 Use your Linux VM’s IP address that was statically set.<br/>
 d.
 Confirm implant configuration.<br/>
 e.
 Download the C2 payload from Linux VM to the Windows VM with python code to spin up web server.<br/>
 f.
-Launch Adminstrator PowerShell console on Windows VM to download C2 payload from the Linux Vm to the Windows VM.<br/>
+Launch Administrator PowerShell console on Windows VM to download C2 payload from the Linux Vm to the Windows VM.<br/>
 g.
 SNAPSHOT Windows VM before VM is infected by MALWARE.<br/>

 <img src="https://i.imgur.com/bgQYeTg.png"/>